"Somebody said you aced the test, Dave. That's great!"

 bad-mouth: say unkind, unflattering, embarrassing (and probably untrue) things about someone.

 A: "I don't believe what Bob said.
-Why is he bad-mouthing me?"be a piece of cake: be very easy.
+Why is he bad-mouthing me?"

 B: "He's probably jealous of your success."

-A: "I just got an e-mail message from our old friend Sally."be broke: be without money.
+A: "I just got an e-mail message from our old friend Sally."

 B: "Tell me what she said.
 I'm all ears!"